tonybajan/enmerkar/README.rst

 Using the Template Tags
 -----------------------

-The template filters provided by django-babel allow formatting of date/time and number values in a locale-sensitive manner, providing much more powerful alternatives to the ``date``, ``time``, and ``floatformat`` filters that come with Django.
+The template filters provided by enmerkar allow formatting of date/time and number values in a locale-sensitive manner, providing much more powerful alternatives to the ``date``, ``time``, and ``floatformat`` filters that come with Django.

-To make the template filters/tags available, you need to add django-babel to the list of ``INSTALLED_APPS`` in your settings module:
+To make the template filters/tags available, you need to add enmerkar to the list of ``INSTALLED_APPS`` in your settings module:

 .. code-block:: python

     INSTALLED_APPS = (
         ...
-        'django_babel',
+        'enmerkar',
         ...
     )

-And in every template you want to use the filters, you need to explicitly load the django-babel library:
+And in every template you want to use the filters, you need to explicitly load the library:

 .. code-block:: django